jsphweid/react-graph-db-editor/README.md

 #### Helpful stuff

-If you want to console out a mobx object, do it like so:
+If you want to console log a mobx object, do it like so:

 ```javascript
 import { toJS } from 'mobx'